CAN in - CAN input mailbox

 Parameters

-• mailboxId: a unique ID used to distinguish mailboxes from each other.
-This ID must be unique throughout the code for all ETH and CAN input/output mailboxes.
+• mailboxId: a CAN input mailbox unique identifier.
+This ID must be unique throughout all UDP and CAN input/output mailboxes

 Return value

-void Can_ConfigureInputMailboxInitialValue(unsigned int mailboxId, uint64_t data);Code language: C++ (cpp)
+void Can_ConfigureInputMailboxInitialValue(unsigned int mailbox_id, void *data, int size);Code language: C++ (cpp)

 Configures the initial value returned by the Can_Read() function before any CAN frame is received in the mailbox.